This article on facts about Tibet was last updated in June 2020.

 His photograph can be seen across Tibet whereas having a photo of the 14th Dalai Lama is illegal and can carry fines or imprisonment.
 Tibetans often claim this misalignment about who the next Dalai Lama will be as the main attempt by the Chinese to eradicate Tibetan culture and identity.

-3. The highest country on the planet
+Unique fact about Tibet: It’s highest country on the planet

 When I visited Bhutan I thought I was high.
 High on life, high on spirituality and high up in the mountains!
-One of the country’s nickname, “The Kingdom in the clouds”, clearly reflects its high altitude, with the capital at 2,300m and several peaks above 7,000m.
+One of the country’s nickname, “The Kingdom in the Clouds”, clearly reflects its high altitude, with the capital at 2,300m and several peaks above 7,000m.
 Bhutan ranks as the highest country in the world when average altitudes are taken, despite some of the lowest parts are almost at sea level.

 But that is just because Tibet is not officially recognised as a country by the UN because of Chinese veto, so it is just a region of China.
 Before Chinese occupation, Lhasa was the highest capital in the world as per the Guinness World Book of Records, but La Paz in Bolivia has taken that prize since Tibet became a part of China.